react-navigation/react-navigation.github.io/versioned_docs/version-8.x/drawer-navigator.md

 Defaults to `slide` on iOS and `front` on other platforms.

-You can conditionally specify the `drawerType` to show a permanent drawer on bigger screens and a traditional drawer drawer on small screens:
+You can conditionally specify the `drawerType` to show a permanent drawer on bigger screens and a traditional drawer on small screens:

 ```js
 import { useWindowDimensions } from 'react-native';